-4. Online – Again, applying on line is a necessity these days, but so is follow up.
+Again, applying on line is a necessity these days, but so is following up.
 Complete the online application, but you may want to follow up with another application method to insure your resume is received.

 This is not a bad idea, but be aware that scammers can also see your resume and seek you out to sell their services to you.

-You can also use the ways to get a job concept to vary your approach to follow up as employers have different styles and preferences just like everyone else.
+You can also use the concepts to get a job as a way to vary your follow-up approach, as employers have different styles and preferences just like everyone else.
 When following up try each of the following:

 A face with a name will go a long way toward making you stand out to an employer in general.

-5. Fax – Also kind of old fashion, but can be very effective.
+Also kind of old-fashioned, but can be very effective.
 Most companies do not hesitate to publish their fax numbers.
-If you need to do a google search use the following in the search field: companyname, city, state, fax.
+If you need to do a Google search, use the following in the search field: company name, city, state, fax.